rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 - New `zgui` widgets: ColoredRect, LayersLayout.
 - Inactive buttons are either hidden or grayed-out now.
-- The project [fully switched to `good-web-game`][zemeroth-gwg] as the first step of migration to [miniquad].
+- The project [fully switched to `good-web-game`][zemeroth-gwg] as the first step of the migration to [miniquad].

 [zemeroth]: https://github.com/ozkriff/zemeroth
 [@ozkriff]: https://twitter.com/ozkriff